nairstpi/fabzero/mdfiles/elecdesign.md

 - Generate Netlist by using the button.
 - Click the button Run 'PCBnew to Layout PCB'.
 This will convert the schema into layout and opens in new window.
 - Realign the components conveniently to house within the layout and replace the white connection lines by route tracks.
-- Use add file zone button or press B to fill GND in the entire circuits for F.Cu layer.
+- Use add file zone button or press B to fill GND in the entire circuits for F. Cu layer.
 - For Edge Cuts, use add graphic line button for drawing a outer box along the boundary.
 An yellow line appears along the boundary, select this line and give thickness as 0.8 mm.
 Why?

 ![Screenshot](/./img/pcblayout_sshot.png)